Tennis in the Land

-Tennis in the Land is a tennis tournament on the WTA Tour, held at the Nautica Entertainment Complex in Cleveland, Ohio, United States.
-A WTA 250 tournament, it is held on the week prior to the US Open as the final women's event of the US Open Series.
+Tennis in the Land was a tennis tournament on the WTA Tour, held at the Nautica Entertainment Complex in Cleveland, Ohio, United States.
+A WTA 250 tournament, it was held one week prior to the US Open as the final women's event of the US Open Series.

-The tournament was first played in 2021; it fills a spot on the WTA schedule that had formerly been occupied by the Connecticut Open, which was discontinued after the 2019 event.
+The tournament was first played in 2021 at a spot on the WTA schedule that had formerly been occupied by the Connecticut Open, which was discontinued after the 2019 event.